 Lift safely.
 Don’t pick up any heavy objects while you’re pregnant.
 If you do have to lift, bend your legs for leverage – not your back.

-A little achiness in your back during pregnancy is normal.
+A little back pain during pregnancy is normal.
 But if the pain is severe, or it lasts for more than two weeks, talk to your doctor.
 Also call if you have vaginal bleeding, fever, or burning during urination along with the back pain.
 These could be signs that you’ve picked up a urinary tract infection, or that you’re in premature labor.

 Janet O’Dell, RN